fmlab-iis/AutoQ/README.md

 1. Install the following dependencies via the command line.<br>
 `$ sudo apt install git make cmake g++ libboost-filesystem-dev libboost-test-dev`.

-2. We need the Z3 solver to solve the constraints when the automaton contains some symbolic variables.
+2. We need the Z3 solver to solve the constraints when the NFTA contains some symbolic variables.
 Since the installation process of Z3 may take a lot of work, I have provided the [prebuilt shared library](https://github.com/alan23273850/AutoQ/blob/CAV24/libz3.so.4.12) of [z3-4.12.5](https://github.com/Z3Prover/z3/releases/tag/z3-4.12.5) and the corresponding [header files](https://github.com/alan23273850/AutoQ/tree/CAV24/include/z3) for users' convenience.

 3. Finally, in the project's root directory, choose one of the following command to run.